johnandrea/readgedcom/README.md

           'plac': 'London'}],
 ```

-There is a case in the GEDCOM spec which allows an event to be known to have occured
+There is a case in the GEDCOM spec which allows an event to be known to have occurred
-with an unknown date; refered to as a flagged date.
+with an unknown date; referred to as a flagged date.
 ```
 2 DATE Y
 ```